jamietanna/sarahseewhy.github.io/_posts/2020-10-23-week-notes.md

 There's no use going to a social situation like a wrecking ball.

-It's something I keep having to remind myself because I believe in practicing [radical candour](https://www.radicalcandor.com), but not everybody does.
+It's something I remind myself because I believe in practicing [radical candour](https://www.radicalcandor.com), but not everybody does.

 As we begin to re-form as an entirely new team I want to stay mindful and curious of the existing norms before working with the team to build new ones.